BudEcosystem/PDF-and-EPUB-extraction-pipeline-for-GPU-and-CPU/README.md

 **Note**
-if you are getting any installation error, then you can manully install package and model one by one for model installtion pls refere below mentiond website
+if you are getting any installation error, then manully install packages and models one by one, for model installtion pls refere below mentioned link

 (https://layout-parser.readthedocs.io/en/latest/notes/installation.html)

-after installing model you can installed required packages one by one using pip install package_name
+after model installtion, install required packages one by one using `pip install package_name`